Curtis Teets · 30-year Columbus restoration veteran.

 Coverage depends on the cause.
 Ohio homeowners insurance covers mold when it came from a sudden event — burst pipe, appliance failure, or storm damage.
 Gradual moisture from drainage or vapor barrier failure is usually not covered.

 iDry Columbus documents every job for insurance claims.
-Call 614-810-0000 and we will help you understand your coverage.
+Call 614-810-0000 and we'll explain your coverage options.

 Timeline: one to five days depending on severity.
 Minor jobs take one workday.
 Moderate cases — larger framing areas, vapor barrier replacement — take two to three days.
 Severe cases with structural removal: three to five days.